dmarkey/credstash-kubernetes-controller/README.md

 ## Security concerns.
 By default the controller will accept requests from all namespaces.
 If the cluster is multi-tenent this may not be acceptable.
 To tell the contreoller to only accept requests from specific namespaces set the `namespaces` environment variable to a comma seperated list of namespaces and requests from other namespaces will be ignored.

+## Troubleshooting

+My secret never get created, what gives?

+Check that the credstash-controller pod isnt crashing and check its log output with `kubectl logs <pod name> -n kube-system`